How to Create, Design, and Send HTML Emails

 What are HTML emails?

-HTML email marketing
+Why to use HTML in email marketing

 HTML email languages and frameworks are tools and resources designed to facilitate the development of effective and visually appealing emails.
-They offer solutions for coding clean, responsive emails that work well across different email clients.
+They offer solutions for coding clean, and responsive emails that work well across different email clients.

 What is the role of CSS in HTML emails?